-Where a member of staff has acted within the law - that is, they have used reasonable force in order to prevent injury, damage to property or disorder - this will provide a defense to any criminal prosecution or other civil or public law action.
+Where a member of staff has acted within the law - that is, they have used reasonable force to prevent injury, damage to property or disorder - this will provide a defense to any criminal prosecution or other civil or public law action.

-When a complaint is made the onus is on the person making the complaint to prove that his/her allegations are true - it is not for the member of staff to show that he/she has acted reasonably.
+When a complaint is made, the onus is on the person making the complaint to prove that their allegations are true - it is not for the member of staff to show that they have acted reasonably.

 Suspension must not be an automatic response when a member of staff has been accused of using excessive force.
 Colleges should refer to the "Dealing with Allegations of Abuse against Staff" policy or KCSiE where an allegation of using excessive force is made against a teacher.
 This guidance makes clear that a person must not be suspended automatically, or without careful thought.
 The College will consider carefully whether the circumstances of the case warrant a person being suspended until the allegation is resolved or whether alternative arrangements are more appropriate.
-If a decision is taken to suspend a teacher, the College should ensure that the teacher has access to a named contact who can provide support.
+If a decision is taken to suspend a member of staff, the College should ensure that the member of staff has access to a named contact who can provide support.

-Governing bodies should always consider whether a teacher has acted within the law when reaching a decision on whether or not to take disciplinary action against the teacher.
+Governing bodies should always consider whether a member of staff has acted within the law when reaching a decision on whether to take disciplinary action against the member of staff.
 As an employer, the College has a duty of care towards its employees.
 The College will provide appropriate pastoral care to any member of staff who is subject to a formal allegation following a use of force incident.